 Leisure Inn Spires

 Also recommended by readers, and a good option if you want to cook for yourself, the Leisure Inn Spires has serviced apartments, also in Leura.

 Things To Do In The Blue Mountains with Kids

 Scenic World with its Scenic Railway, Walkway, Cableway and Skyway, is an exciting adventure in its own right, plus a terrific way to view the Three Sisters in all their natural beauty.
 Kids really enjoy the thrilling rides at Scenic World, especially the world’s steepest railway; adults will be thrilled too.

-See lots more photos and read more about Scenic World on these articles.
-I do advise trying to avoid very busy times when queues can be too long for comfort.
-Otherwise, for sure, Scenic World is at the top of the Blue Mountains activities for families list.
+See lots more photos and read more about Scenic World on this article.
+Scenic World is at the top of the Blue Mountains activities for families list.

 Address: Violet St &, Cliff Dr, Katoomba NSW 2780

 Blue Mountains Explorer Hop On Hop Off Bus

 Excellent for first time visitors to the Blue Mountains, this Hop On Hop Off bus visits 29 places around Leura and Katoomba.
 Tickets last for one day and buses pass by every 30 minutes.
 Save yourself parking hassles by exploring by bus.

 The Everglades Gardens, Leura